richardvenneman/appsignal-docs/source/background-monitoring/rake.html.md

 require 'appsignal/integrations/rake'

 MyApp::Application.load_tasks
 ```

-And every exception in a Rake task will be sent to AppSignal under the "Background" namespace.
+Every exception in a Rake task will be sent to AppSignal and filed under the
+"Background" namespace.
 Note that we only track exceptions in Rake tasks.
+There
-There is no performance monitoring.
+is no performance monitoring.

-### A more comprehensive example using threads
+## A more comprehensive example using threads

-Add performance monitoring to a continuously running multi-threaded rake task for v1.1.6.
-(The appsignal gem does error monitoring of rake tasks automatically.)
+Add performance monitoring to a continuously running multi-threaded rake task
+for v1.1.6.
+(The appsignal gem does error monitoring of rake tasks
+automatically.)
 Based on work of leehambley.

 ```ruby
 # do_something.rake